tahoe-lafs/tahoe-lafs/zfec/README.txt

-Returning references to its inputs is efficient since it avoids making an unnecessary copy of the data, but if the object which was passed as input is mutable and if that object is mutated after the call to pyfec returns, then the result from pyfec -- which is just a reference to that same object -- will also be mutated.
+Returning references to its inputs is efficient since it avoids making an unnecessary copy of the data, but if the object which was passed as input is mutable and if that object is mutated after the call to zfec returns, then the result from zfec -- which is just a reference to that same object -- will also be mutated.
 This subtlety is the price you pay for avoiding data copying.
-If you don't want to have to worry about this then you can simply use immutable objects (e.g. Python strings) to hold the data that you pass to pyfec.
+If you don't want to have to worry about this then you can simply use immutable objects (e.g. Python strings) to hold the data that you pass to zfec.

  * Utilities